 An eight-unit farmworker housing project was permitted by the City in 2018 with four of the units estimated to be affordable to very low-income households and the other four affordable to low-income households.
+Also, in

-Also in 2020 and 2021 two new single family homes were permitted.
-Both of these were estimated to be affordable to low-income households.
+2020 and 2021 two new single family homes were permitted.
+Both of these were estimated to be affordable to low-income households.1 All of the constructed units were non-deed restricted.